howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 <Instruction>

-First, create a new directory called `resolvers` and add three files to it: `Query.js`, `Mutation.js`, `User.js` and `Link.js`.
+First, create a new directory called `resolvers` and add four files to it: `Query.js`, `Mutation.js`, `User.js` and `Link.js`.
 You can do so with the following commands:

 ```bash(path=".../hackernews-node")
 mkdir src/resolvers